Rokkō Island

 Rokkō Island (六甲アイランド, Rokkō Airando) is a man-made island in Higashinada-ku, Kobe, Hyōgo, Japan.
-It is located in the southeast region of the Port of Kobe.
-The island has a 3.4 x 2 km rectangular shape, and covers 5.80 km2.
-The residential area of the island, featuring apartment buildings—many with views of the sea—and single family homes, is located in the center of the island.
-A green belt separates the residential area from industrial and port activities.
-The two international schools located on the island attract many foreign residents to the island.
+Located in the southeast region of the Port of Kobe, the island has a 3.4 x 2 km rectangular shape and covers 5.80 km2.
+The island's central region features a residential area, separated from the industrial and port zones by a green belt.
+International schools on the island serve students from abroad, alongside certain exclusive foreign condominiums built when Procter & Gamble's Asia headquarters were in the vicinity.

-Creation
+Creation of the Island

-Kobe is a long and narrow city wedged between the coast to the south and the Rokkō Mountains to the north.
-As Kobe's population grew, there was no more space to expand.
-Kobe's situation was a microcosm of the situation faced by the entire island nation.
-Japan has an abundance of dense forests and a shortage of livable land.
-Urban planners in Kobe came up with an ingenious way to solve this problem: move mountains to create new land.
+Kobe is a long and narrow city situated between the coast to the south and the Rokkō Mountains to the north.
+Due to the city's geographic constraints and growing population, there was limited space for urban expansion.
+This is a common problem in Japan, as dense forests cover much of the land.
+As a solution, urban planners in Kobe created the island using rock excavated from nearby mountains.

-Workers sliced off the tops of some of the heavily wooded local mountains to the northwest of the city.
-A ten-mile long underground conveyor belt was created to take the reclaimed land to its new home in the sea.
-A conveyor carried the rock and earth to barges, which dumped the contents two miles out into the bay.
-The massive undertaking took almost twenty years, from 1973 until 1992, to construct.
+Workers used the tops from heavily wooded local mountains to the northwest of the city.
+A ten-mile-long underground conveyor belt was created to move the reclaimed land to the sea.
+A conveyor carried the rock and earth to barges, which dumped their contents two miles out into the bay.
+The project took almost twenty years to complete, from 1973 until 1992.
 The 1400 acre island is shaped like a rectangle.

-Rokkō Island is not the first island that Kobe city planners had built.
-Port Island was completed a decade before Rokkō Island.
-In 1173, Taira no Kiyomori, a military leader of the late Heian period of Japan, built an island known as Kyogashima.
+Rokkō Island is not the first man-made island in Kobe.
+Port Island was completed in the same area in 1987, with later additions being built to the original structure in 2009.
+In 1173, Taira no Kiyomori, a military leader of the late Heian period, also built an island known as Kyogashima.

 Access

-There are two main forms of public transportation to the island.
-The Rokko Liner, an automated guideway transit system, runs on an elevated viaduct through the central axis of the island and connects to the mainland.
+There are two main forms of public transportation to the island: the Kobe Minato Kanko Bus and the Rokkō Liner.
+The Rokkō liner is an automated guideway transit system that runs on an elevated viaduct through the central axis of the island and connects to the mainland.
 The Rokkō Liner stops at three stations on the island: Marine Park, Island Center, and Island Kita-Guchi.
-It connects Rokkō Island to Minami Uozaki, Uozaki Station on the Hanshin Line and Sumiyoshi Station on the JR Kobe Line.
-The Kobe Minato Kanko Bus is another option.
+It connects Rokkō Island to Minami Uozaki and Uozaki Station on the Hanshin Line, and Sumiyoshi Station on the JR Kobe Line.

-The Harbor Highway is a toll road which links in Sannomiya and Port Island from Rokko Island.
+The Harbor Highway is a toll road that links Sannomiya and Port Island with Rokko Island.
 The Hanshin Expressway Route 5 Wangan Route heads to Osaka.
-Limousine buses depart from the Kobe Bay Sheraton Hotel to Kansai Airport or to Universal Studios Japan.
+Limousine buses departing from the Kobe Bay Sheraton Hotel take passengers to Kansai Airport or Universal Studios Japan.
 Ferry boats (Hankyu Ferry and Ferry Sunflower) leave the island every day for Kyushu and Shikoku.